-1. DEFINITIONS AND INTERPRETATION 1
+1. DEFINITIONS AND INTÉRPRETATION 1

 2. GUARANTEE 2

-3. DEMAND AND PAYMENT 1
+3. DEMAND AND PAYMENT 3

 4. PAYMENTS 4

 5. TERMINATION OF GUARANTEE 4

-6. SUBROGATION
+6. SUBROGATION 5

-7. DEALINGS BETWEEN THE BANK AND THE CREDITORS :
+7. DEALINGS BETWEEN THE BANK AND THE CREDITORS 5

-8. NOTICES :
+8. NOTICES 5

-9. AMENDMENT (
+9. AMENDMENT 6

-10. GOVERNING LAW •
+10. GOVERNING LAW 7

-11. ASSIGNMENT •
+11. ASSIGNMENT 7

-12. CERTIFICATE -
+12. CERTIFICATE 7

-THIS DEED is made on 14 h JANWARY 2011 (1) BANK OF INDIA a body corporate constituted under the Banking Companies (Acquisition & Transfer of Undertakings) Act, 1970, having its Head Office at Star House, C-5, G Block, Bandra-Kurla Complex, Bandra (East), Mumbai, India (hereinafter referred to as the "Bank"); AND .
-(2) BOI (NEW ZEALAND) LIMITED a Company incorporated in New Zealand having its registered: AND office at Level 18, PricewaterhouseCoopers Tower, 188 Quay Street, Auckland, New Zealan (hereinafter referred to as "BoINZ") IN FAVOUR OF EACH CREDITOR OF BOINZ WHEREAS: BOINZ is a wholly owned subsidiary of the Bank and set up for the purpose of doing the business of banking in New Zealand.

-The Bank enters into this Deed of Guarantee for the purpose of guaranteeing the obligations of its subsidiary, BoINZ, to the extent provided for by the terms of this Deed.

-DEFINITIONS AND INTERPRETATION 1.1 In this Deed and in the Recitals, unless the context otherwise requires: "Authorised Officer" means, where a Creditor is a Person other than a natural per or secretary of that Person or a person duly authorised by the Creditor under the reso seal of the Person;

-"Business Day" means any day, other than a Saturday or Sunday or public holiogy, banks are open for general business in Wellington and Auckland;
+THIS DEED is made on 14 JANNER 2011 BY BANK OF INDIA a body corporate constituted under the Banking Companies (Acquisition & (1) Transfer of Undertakings) Act, 1970, having its Head Office at Star House, C-5, G Block, Bandra-Kurla Complex, Bandra (East), Mumbai, India (hereinafter referred to as the "Bank"); AND Ba BOI (NEW ZEALAND) LIMITED a Company Incorporated in New Zealand having its registered (2) office at Level 18, PricewaterhouseCoopers Tower, 188 Quay Street, Auckland, New Zealan (hereinafter referred to as 'BoINZ') Branch IN FAVOUR OF EACH CREDITOR OF BOINZ (3) 300 WHEREAS : Nonth BOINZ is a wholly owned subsidiary of the Bank and set up for the purpose of doing the busine A) P of banking in New Zealand. was, Kalanagar The Bank enters into this Deed of Guarantee for the purpose of guaranteeing the obligations of subsidiary, BoINZ, to the extent provided for by the terms of this Deed.
+B) 1.
+DEFINITIONS AND INTERPRETATION In this Deed and in the Recitals, unless the context otherwise requires: 1.1 "Authorised Officer" means, where a Creditor is a Person other than a natural per or secretary of that Person or a person duly authorised by the Creditor under the resolution and seal of the Person; 1010 o "Business Day" means any day, other than a Saturday or Sunday or public holiday, 900 banks are open for general business in Wellington and Auckland; 2 SHIR